 All abstracts are written with the same essential objective: to give a summary of your study.
 But there are two basic styles of abstract: descriptive and informative.
 Here is a brief delineation of the two:

 Of the two types, informative abstracts are much more common, and they are widely used for submission to journals and conferences.
 Informative abstracts apply to lengthier and more technical research, while descriptive abstracts are more suitable for shorter papers and articles.
 The best method of determining which abstract type you need to use is to follow the instructions for journal submissions and to read as many other published articles in those journals as possible.

-Follow the stated rules the first time you submit and to avoid your work being thrown in the “circular file” right off the bat.
+There are of course other rules to consider when composing a research abstract.
+But if you follow the stated rules the first time you submit your manuscript, you can avoid your work being thrown in the “circular file” right off the bat.

-The main purpose of your abstract is to lead researchers to your work (once it is published).
+The main purpose of your abstract is to lead researchers to the full text of your research paper.
 In scientific journals, abstracts let readers decide whether the research discussed is relevant to their own interests or study.
 Abstracts also help readers understand your main argument quickly.
 Consider these questions as you write your abstract: